hw-tinkerers/zmk/README.md

 pip3 install --user -r zephyr/scripts/requirements.txt
 ```

-5. Build your code after customixing your keymap or default:
+##5.
+Build your code after customixing your keymap or default:<br>
-   To know more about customizing keymaps visit [this](https://github.com/hw-tinkerers/tr60-zmk-config) link
+To know more about customizing keymaps visit [this](https://github.com/hw-tinkerers/tr60-zmk-config) link. <br>
 You have successfully setup your worksapce.
 To build your code to flash to TR60 keyboard, run this command.

 ```
 west build -p auto -b tr60 app/
 ```

-6. Copy your uf2 file to desktop to flash to your keyboard
+##6.
+Copy your uf2 file to desktop to flash to your keyboard

 ```
 cp build/zephyr/zmk.uf2 ~/Desktop
 ```

+Or you can just copy paste the firmware file.
+Just find zmk.uf2 file under zephyr folder inside build folder.<br>

+##7.
+Flash your custom firmware and enjoy!!